Lie 2-algebras of vector fields: Background and notation

 along with a left action of the groupoid $\fg$ and right action of the groupoid $\fh$

-We require that the actions are maps of Lie algebras, commute with each other and satisfy associative and unital conditions.
+We require that the actions are maps of Lie algebras and commute with each other.
+We require that $a_\fp^L$ is surjective.
 Finally, we require that the map

-is an isomorphism of Lie algebras, i.e., that the $\fh$ action is principal. \end{definition}
+is an isomorphism of Lie algebras.
+Thus in particular we require that $a^L_\fp :\fp \to \fg_0$ is a principal $\fh$-bundle. \end{definition}

-\begin{remark} The composition of bibundles between Lie 2-algebras is defined in the same way as in the case of bibundles between Lie groupoids.
+\begin{remark} The composition of bibundles between Lie 2-algebras is defined in the same way as in the case of bibundles between Lie groupoids: it is the quotient of the appropriate fiber product.
 We will omit a proof that Lie 2-algebras, bibundles of Lie algebras and isomorphisms of bibundles form a bicategory.
 We denote this bicategory by $\Lietwo$.
 We note that biprincipal bibundles are weakly invertible in this bicategory.

 As in the case of Lie groupoids there is a functor $\langle \,\, \rangle :\Lietwo_{strict} \to \Lietwo$.
 It sends a strict map $f:\fg\to \fh$ of Lie 2-algebras to the bibundle

 whose left and right anchor maps are given respectively by